 We only sit on one side of the table.

 Fischer’s Dallas offices are on Noel Road in North Dallas.

-Clifford and his wife, Susan, own a magnificent property at 5100 Park Lane, south-east corner, on the lot that was once, I think, former Mayor Annett Strauss’s home.
+Susan Gail, own a magnificent property at 5100 Park Lane, south-east corner, on the lot that was once, I think, former Mayor Annett Strauss’s home.
 DCAD has it valued at more than $8 million: we are talking 2.02 acres.
 Seems like Deion’s pad will be his downtown home.
 Or maybe the Fischers plan to downsize… stay tuned!